adobe/helix-importer-ui/importer-guidelines.md

 Notes on those 2 different implementations:
 - you need to return a DOM element, otherwise the `document.body` is used.
 - you can either work on the full `body` element or focus on the `main` element.
 This is really up to you.
-Sometimes removing everything not necessary can be tidious.
+Sometimes removing everything not necessary and can be tedious.
 - you do not need to transform the `div` into a `p` to get a text paragraph.

 ### Create a block